Randi Hacker interview

 Randi Hacker has held several titles throughout her career - acclaimed author, publisher, educator, editor, librarian, author, personal assistant to the stars, and video store clerk.
 Back in the 20th Century, she was the Senior Editor for the magazine, Electronic Fun with Computers and Games.
-She also did reviews for magazines Electronic Games (and later Computer Entertainment) and Video Review.
+She also did reviews for magazines Electronic Games (and later Computer Entertainment) and Video Review, as well as articles for Games.
 Randi was kind enough to talk about her experiences with us.

 Q: Whatís your educational background?

 Randi Hacker: BA University of Michigan, English Lit., and MA St. Michaelís College, TESL.

 Q: How did you get your start as a writer?
 What or who inspired you to pursue that path?